 First of all, if you notice the problem started recent Hardware or Software installation, Temporarily remove them, And check this will fix “Unknown Hard Error” if the device driver confliction causing the issue.

-As Microsoft regularly release windows updates with bug fixes to patch the security hole created by third party software.
-Install the latest Windows Cumulative Update from settings -> update & Security -> windows update -> check updates.
-May the latest windows update contain the bug fix for Unknown Hard Error.
+Microsoft regularly releases windows updates with bug fixes to patch the security hole created by third-party software.
+Install the latest Windows Cumulative Updates some times fix the problem for you.

 Perform Clean Boot